OmarRamzy45/FunctionPlotter/README.md

 ![image info](./Examples/limit_string.png)

 ## Testing
 Automated tests are implemented using pytest and pytest-qt.
-To run the tests, navigate to the project directory and run the following command:
+To run the tests, navigate to the project directory and run the following command in the terminal:

 ```bash
 python3.8 -m pytest test_function_plotter.py